nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. The following commands `list-module` and `find-module` are disabled as they are not meant to be used in tandem with `goto` command as the filtering of modules is not needed when there exist only one module.

-3. The following commands `list-module` and `find-module` are disabled as they are not meant to be used in tandem with `goto` command as essential person within a module (i.e. professors, tutor assistant and friends) are likely to be limited in numbers.
+3. The following commands `list-person` and `find-person` are disabled as they are not meant to be used in tandem with `goto` command as essential person within a module (i.e. professors, tutor assistant and friends) are likely to be limited in numbers.

 Hence, to prevent confusion we chose Alternative 1.